Showing 1–8 of 19 events

 The question of how humans relate to other animals has captivated philosophers, anthropologists, scientists, ethicists and artists for centuries.This collection will bring together over 100 objects from literature, film, taxidermy and photography to examine what we think, feel and value about other species and the consequences this has for the world around us.

-As part of 'The Japanese House: Architecture and Life after 1945' exhibition, Kingston staff and students were commissioned by the Barbican Centre to design and build a teahouse for this exhibition.
+As part of 'The Japanese House: Architecture and Life after 1945' exhibition, Kingston staff member Takeshi Hayatsu was commissioned by the Barbican Centre to create a teahouse designed by Fujimori.

 Hosted by students from sociology, dance, music and film, media and television.